Last updated: 17/01/2023

 We will process and retain your personal data for as long as it is required for the purpose for which it was originally collected.

-It is possible that we may transfer your personal data to a country that is outside of the EEA.
-When we do this, we will ensure that measures are in place as required by the GDPR so that all of your privacy rights are guaranteed.
+It is possible that we may transfer your personal data to a country that is outside of the UK and EEA.
+When we do this, we will ensure that measures are in place as required by UK data protection law and the EU GDPR so that all of your privacy rights are guaranteed.

 At any point while we are holding or processing your personal data, you have the following rights: